chrisjhoughton/react-backbone-controllerview/README.md

 # React-Backbone Controller View

 A simple mixin to bind Backbone models and collections to React components.

-This "controller view" aims to do four things:
+Does four things:

 * Embrace uni-directional data flow
 * Provide a simple declarative approach